mahmoud9050/django-website-jobs/mywebsitejobs/outline.md

--hou you can uodata your project 'githup'
+-hou you can uodate your project 'githup'
 - git add .
 - git commit -m "your commit "
 - git push

+-relations >
+ - on to many {users - posts} 'foreginkey'
+ - many to many {users - groups}
+ - one to one {users - profile}